 |

-A decline in
+A decline

-prices following an advance.
-The opposite of rally.
+in prices following an advance.
+The

 |